Happiness Lessons Image

 The study found that those who participated initially experienced a 10–15% boost in their happiness levels.
 However, two years on it was only the participants who continued to do the things they had learnt in the study that maintained this boost.
 Other participants returned to their baseline happiness.
 In short, you have to keep working on happiness if you want to keep feeling that way.

-As part of the study participants were asked to do specific tasks that revolved around positive psychology.
+Participants, who were a part of this study, were asked to do specific tasks that revolved around positive psychology.
 They were also asked to focus on increasing social connections, helping others, gratitude, savouring experiences, getting sufficient sleep, engaging in physical activity and trying out mindfulness and other meditation practices.

 How to boost happiness